HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 Despite the challenges, when these values are interrogated directly, new insights are achieved.
-Some of these insights are highlighted in detail in @ETCCrossCal2025 where a comparison of just the internal exposure time calculations of AYO and EXOSIMS revealed sources of previously unknown discrepancy. `yieldplotlib` is in many ways a continuation of that initial work, but aimed instead at the higher level yield products which are of the most direct interest.
+Some of these insights are highlighted in detail in @ETCCrossCal2025 where a comparison of just the internal exposure time calculations of AYO and EXOSIMS revealed sources of previously unknown discrepancy. `yieldplotlib` is a continuation of that initial work, but aimed instead at the higher level yield products which are of the most direct interest.

 `yieldplotlib` is a Python package for visualizing the inputs and outputs of AYO and EXOSIMS through the use of a custom loading and parsing structure that allows for the easy access of equivalent data